alpico/distribution/linux/README.md

 Please note that this implementation does not aim to be a drop-in replacement.
-There are just to many home-grown features that extend beyond Posix compatiblity.
+There are just too many home-grown features that extend beyond POSIX compatibility.